 Top Foodie Pick: Grand Central Market

-24. Walt Disney Concert Hall
+23. Don’t Miss the Walt Disney Concert Hall

-It’s one of those spots in Los Angeles that you must get out and walk around to take in its beauty.
+It’s one of those spots in Los Angeles where you must get out and walk around to enjoy its beauty.
 It is quite like no other structure in LA.